arjanvillon/crm/README.md

 # 1Devs-CRM
+> The very first web system that we created. \

-Customer Relationship Management system for the 1Devs Inc.
+> A PHP project for the 1Devs Inc. to help them reach their potential and existing customers. \
-Created when I took up Practicum I
+> Created while taking up Practicum I.

-Worked with: Abarca
+## Developers
+Abarca, Nikki G. \
+Villon, Arjan Heaven E. \

+Special Thanks to our Supervisor: \
+Mr. Timothy Gaius Dungao